Pink Bougainvillea, a storm in the desert, a Texas Mountain Laurel, and a plant being pruned.

 A recently planted tree with 2 stakes.

-Make sure any newly planted or small trees are properly staked so they are protected during storms.
-We recommend staking your trees with two stakes so that the tree is still able to move with the wind.
+Make sure any newly planted or small trees are properly staked—with two stakes so that the tree is still able to move with the wind.
 To learn how to properly stake your tree, watch our How-to Plant Trees & Shrubs video or speak with one of our Trusted Garden Advisors at your favorite SummerWinds store.

 Watch Video